rohitmungre/blockchain-light-node/README.md

 # blockchain-light-node

-A Rust‑based light client that syncs block headers from solana, verifies proof-of-work/state, and exposes a JSON‑RPC interface—ideal for bandwidth‑ and storage‑constrained environments.
+A Rust‑based light client that syncs block headers from Moca Chain, verifies proof-of-work/state, and exposes a JSON‑RPC interface—ideal for bandwidth‑ and storage‑constrained environments.

 ### Features
 #### Header Synchronization